 In the late 1960s Andover town centre was redeveloped and some industries there were relocated to the edge of the town.
-A new shopping centre, The Chantry Centre was built in the late 1960s.
-It was extended in 1989.
+A new shopping centre, The Chantry Centre opened in 1970.
+It was extended in 1990.

 The council also tried to diversify the industry in Andover.
 In the 1960s Walworth, Industrial Estate was built.
 The first factory there began operating in November 1964.
 Another industrial estate, Portway was also built.
 By 1969 24 new factories had been built in Andover.
 In 1966 Twinings the tea and coffee firm moved to the town.
 Another industry in Andover was engineering.

 A cultural and recreation centre opened in Cricklade in 1975.
-In 1986 an Iron Age Museum opened in Andover.
+In 1986 the Museum of the Iron Age opened in Andover.
 Meanwhile, Vigo Road was rebuilt in the early 1980s.

 Today the population of Andover is 50,000